urness/CS167Project2/README.md

 📉 📊 📈 💹 You also should include at least **4 visualizations (graphs)** of tuning parameters.

-## Extra Credit ✨
-You will have an opportunity to earn extra credit on this project.
-You will be able to earn up to 2 points of extra credit by using the IMDB database to build a **word-level** language model that is able to generate text (much like we did in [Day 23's Notes](https://github.com/urness/CS167Code/blob/main/Day23Notes_RNNs4NLP.ipynb).
-Build your model, train it, evaluate it, and then demonstrate that you are able to use it to generate new movie reviews.

 # Rubric and Grading
 Project #2 will be graded using the following rubric.
 I strongly suggest evaluating your project using this rubric before turning it in.